daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

   pnpm add @your-library/radiogroup
   ```

+No global dependencies needed for this maestro.

 ---

 ## 3. Importing the Component

-You can import this component in two ways:
+You have two ways to invite RadioGroup to your UI ensemble:

 - **Individual Import**